The committees are composed of a total of 19 persons from national or Nordic institutions, that is, from institutions outside the region.

 The main committee is composed of one senior head and the heads from three subcommittees.
-The three subcommittees will be composed of five persons and following backgrounds are to be represented:
+The three subcommittees will be composed of six persons and following backgrounds are to be represented:

 - clinical research